our logo - Granton Castle

 A map of the Leith tramway system in 1920.
 Leith Corporation system in blue, Edinburgh Corporation in red, Leith burgh boundary in pale yellow.
 Dotted lines are non-passenger lines - e.g. into depots.

 Up to 1920, the Edinburgh boundary was on Ferry Road at Goldenacre and also half way up Leith Walk at Pilrig Street.
 Edinburgh's modernisation, starting in the 1880s, was from horse drawn tramcars to cable cars.
 This system used a moving steel cable just below the street, powered by stationary steam engines.
-The tramcars had no motors of their own - they moved when the driver - or 'gripperman' - clamped the car to the moving cable.
-The cars had steel fittings below them extending through a slot between the rails, with vice-like jaws that could be opened or closed by winding a control wheel on the tramcar platform.
-A system like this still operates in San Francisco.
-The Edinburgh system was not converted to electric operation until 1923, following the amalgamation of Edinburgh and Leith in 1920 and the completion of the first phase of the new Portobello Power Station at Kings Road.
+THere were stationary engines at Shrubhill, Tollcross and Henderson Row.
+The tramcars had no motors of their own – they moved when the driver – or ‘gripperman’ – clamped the car to the moving cable.
+The cars had steel fittings below them extending through a narrow metal-edged slot between the rails, with vice-like jaws that could be opened or closed on the cable by winding a control wheel on the tramcar platform.
+A system quite like this still operates in San Francisco.

-After the amalgamation of Edinburgh and Leith and electrification of the Edinburgh part, the routes were re-organised to give longer through routes.
-Previously these terminated, for example, at Goldenacre or Pilrig.
-These routes remained largely unchanged until the end of tramway operation, although there were various adjustments over the years.
 The Leith Corporation tramcars remained in use, and the former Edinburgh cable cars were converted for electric operation at the Shrubhill Works.
 The bodies were taken off the cable bogies and placed on new electric trucks, the bodywork was generally upgraded, trolley booms fitted to the roof to collect current from the overhead wire and electric controllers fitted at the driving positions.
-Cars that were open-topped were usually fitted with roofs and glazed ends ‘'top covers’ as they were called at the time) although the last open-topped car survived until 1934.
+Cars that were open-topped were usually fitted with roofs (‘top covers’ as they were called at the time) and glazed ends although the last open-topped car survived until 1934.

 Route 1924 Terminus A 1924 Terminus B Notes